 We appreciate prompt notification in the event of cancellation.
 Cancellations by April 30th will receive a full refund less the deposit.
-After April 30th, refunds of tuition payments may be requested in writing and will only be granted if a replacement for the open spot is found, except in cases of family emergency (not family choice).
+After April 30th, refunds of tuition payments may be requested in writing and will only be granted if a replacement for the open spot is found, except in cases of family emergency (not family choice) and at the discretion of the Camp Director.
 The deposit is non-refundable and non-transferable; exceptions may be made at the discretion of the Camp Director.